thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

 # Exercise 1

-## Compare the ferromagnetic and  paramagnetic ground states for Fe(bcc)
+## Compare the ferromagnetic and  non-magnetic ground states for Fe(bcc)

-_In this part of the exercise you will  compare the total energies for  non-magnetic and ferromagnetic (collinear) Fe  bcc ground states at different lattice constants._
+_In this part of the exercise you will  compare the total energies for  non-magnetic and ferromagnetic (collinear) Fe(bcc) ground states at different lattice constants._

 * Task 1: perform a scan of the lattice constant for the magnetic solution:
   * go to magnetic directory and run `job.sh` script.